-When someone is trying to earn benefits for their disability, frequently, that income may be the only source of money they can earn.
+When someone is trying to earn benefits for disability, frequently, that income may be the only source of money they can earn.
 When money is scarce, an applicant must do everything to gain their benefits as soon as possible.
-The appeals process on an SSDI application can take months or longer, so it is essential to do your best the first time around.
+The appeals process on an SSDI application can take months or longer, so it is essential to do your best the first time around when applying for SSDI benefits.

 Earning disability benefits is notoriously hard.
 In fact, the government denies more than half of all initial applications.
 Thankfully, there are several things an applicant can do to increase their odds of success.